Bob Cooper (musician)

-Bob Cooper (December 6, 1925 – August 5, 1993) was a West Coast jazz musician known primarily for playing tenor saxophone, but also for being one of the first to play jazz solos on oboe.
+Bob Cooper (December 6, 1925 – August 5, 1993) was a West Coast jazz musician known primarily for playing tenor saxophone, but also for being one of the first to play jazz solos on the oboe.

 Career

 Cooper worked in Stan Kenton's band starting in 1945 and married the band's singer, June Christy, two years later.
-The union produced a daughter, Shay Christy Cooper (September 1, 1954 – February 21, 2014), with the marriage lasting 44 years, until Christy's death in 1990.
-His last studio recording was on Karrin Allyson's album Sweet Home Cookin' (1994) on which he played tenor saxophone.
+Their union produced a daughter, Shay Christy Cooper (September 1, 1954 – February 21, 2014), with the marriage lasting 44 years until Christy's death in 1990.
+He later left the Kenton band in 1951 and joined Howard Rumsey's Lighthouse All-Stars with his friend and bandmate Bud Shank.
+The two would go on to form a wind partnership, with Cooper on oboe and Shank on flute, that was a novel frontline combination for jazz.